Darksiders III: Development and release

 A third entry in the Darksiders series was originally planned by Vigil Games, but the fate of its franchise was threatened due to financial complications.
 Its parent company, THQ, filed for bankruptcy in 2012.
 The company's assets were sold at an auction, excluding Vigil Games, which was shut down along with the parent company, THQ.
 In April 2013, THQ began a process to auction off the remaining IP that it had not yet sold, including Darksiders.
 Several companies publicly expressed interest in bidding for the franchise, including the Japanese developer PlatinumGames, and Crytek USA, a new Crytek subsidiary led by former Vigil CEO David Adams, and primarily staffed by former Vigil employees.
 Adams had expressed interest in allowing Darksiders to come back "home" to its creators.
 Darksiders, along with Red Faction and MX vs. ATV, were purchased by Nordic Games in the final transaction of THQ's assets in April 22; Nordic Games expressed interest to develop the third installment due to its popularity with the fans.
 The game was published by THQ Nordic and developed by Gunfire Games.
 The development team largely consists of former Vigil Games employees whose previous work includes development of the first two Darksiders games.
 The game was released on November 27, 2018.
 Alongside it, THQ Nordic presented various editions for the game; a deluxe edition, which came with the soundtrack and two future downloadable content packs, the Collector's Edition, which came with a Fury figurine, and the Apocalypse edition, with figurines of War, Death, Fury and Vulgrim.

 A month after the game's release, a patch was released for the game adding a "Classic" mode to make the game 'feel' more like its two predecessor games, such as allowing Fury to dodge, interrupt her attacks and use items instantly.

-A DLC, The Crucible, was released on February 26, 2019.
-A second DLC, Keepers of the Void, was released on July 16, 2019.
+Two DLC packs were released in 2019: The Crucible on February 26 and Keepers of the Void on July 16.

 Reception

 Critical response

-Darksiders III received mixed reviews, according to review aggregator Metacritic.
-The third game was widely criticized for the technical issues in both consoles and PC versions of the game.
-Eurogamer review criticized the "straight forward combat" saying it is a matter of "upgrade weapon damage" and that the few puzzles are too simple, and in concluding that it "has done better in the past".
-GameSpot review said that the game is "unfocused", that the "clear inspiration from Dark Souls" go against the rest of the series design, that the game has "rudimentary puzzles" and concludes by saying that "Darksiders 3 retrogrades on its predecessors with an unfocused approach that constantly clashes itself".
-PC Gamer review said that the game doesn't commit itself enough on the RPG department due to the game's lack of a loot system and weapons being earned as the plot goes on.
-He ends his review saying that "it doesn't condemn Darksiders to oblivion, but it’s the lowlight of the series so far".
+Darksiders III received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+The game was widely criticized for the technical issues in both consoles and PC versions of the game.

+Eurogamer's review criticized the "straight forward combat" saying it is a matter of "upgrade weapon damage" and that the few puzzles are too simple, and in concluding that it "has done better in the past".

+GameSpot's review said that the game is "unfocused", that the "clear inspiration from Dark Souls" go against the rest of the series design, that the game has "rudimentary puzzles" and concludes by saying that "Darksiders 3 retrogrades on its predecessors with an unfocused approach that constantly clashes itself".

+PC Gamer's review said that the game doesn't commit itself enough on the RPG department due to the game's lack of a loot system and weapons being earned as the plot goes on.
+He ends his review saying that "it doesn't condemn Darksiders to oblivion, but it's the lowlight of the series so far".